Creating healthier families one shot at a time - NewsBreak

 Creating healthier families one shot at a time

-As an obstetrician-gynecologist with SageWest Health Care, my goal is to always provide the best possible care and medical advice for expectant mothers and females who plan to become pregnant.
+As an obstetrician-gynecologist with Watertown Regional Medical Center, my goal is to always provide the best possible care and medical advice for expectant mothers and females who plan to become pregnant.
 I love helping moms-to-be stay healthy and prepare to welcome their baby into the world.
-As you can imagine, one of the most important conversations I’ve been having lately with my patients is around COVID-19 vaccines and their safety for those who are pregnant or who are in the planning stage of their pregnancy journey.county10.com
+As you can imagine, one of the most important conversations I’ve been having lately with my patients is around COVID-19 vaccines and their safety for those who are pregnant or who are in the planning stage of their pregnancy journey.www.wdtimes.com